How to watch NFL in the UK | TV fixtures on Sky Sports, Channel 5 and BBC

 All UK time.
 Doesn’t include fixtures on NFL Gamepass.

-New England Patriots v Miami Dolphins (5pm) Sky Sports NFL / NOW TV

-New Orleans Saints v Tampa Bay Buccaneers (9:25pm) Sky Sports NFL / Main Event / NOW TV
+Cleveland Browns v Cincinnati Bengals (1am) Sky Sports NFL / Main Event / NOW TV

-LA Rams v Dallas Cowboys (1:20am) Sky Sports NFL / Main Event / NOW TV
+Seattle Seahawks v New England Patriots (1:20am) Sky Sports NFL / Main Event / NOW TV / Channel 5

 If you’re looking for something else to watch check out our TV Guide.